 - Complete an ACEND-accredited supervised practice program at a health-care facility, community agency, or a food service corporation or combined with undergraduate or graduate studies.
 Typically, a practice program will run six to 12 months in length.

 - Pass a national examination administered by the Commission on Dietetic Registration (CDR).
 For more information regarding the examination, refer to CDR's website at www.cdmet.org.

 - Obtain state licensure through an application process (in most states, including Alaska).

 There are two application cycles for the UAA DI Program:

 1. Applications are reviewed on a pre-select basis from UAA Dietetic majors for the UAA Dietetic Internship.
 Up to eight (8) students who meet all program requirements will be considered for the program.
 The application cycle will open each fall for eligible applicants, with an application deadline of November 1st.
 Notification of acceptance into the program will occur within 8 weeks of the application deadline.

-2. If internship spots are available after the application cycle, the UAA Dietetic Internship will participate in the national application process that has an application deadline of February 15th annually.
-An announcement will be posted here in late December if applicants will be accepted in cycle 2.
+2. Update November 22, 2019 - Application Cycle #2: The UAA Dietetic Internship is seeking three dietetic interns through the national application process that has an application deadline of February 15th annually.
 Applicants must follow the D and D national matching program requirements, including the February 15th deadline.
-All application materials must be submitted online through the UAA Office of Admissions (see the Application Information link at the end of this page) and not through DICAS.
-The UAA Dietetic Internship does not use the DICAS application.
-For questions, please contact the Program Director, Dr. Carrie King at firstname.lastname@example.org.
+All application materials must be submitted to the DICAS and the UAA Office of Admissions.
+For questions, please contact the Program Director, Dr. Carrie King at email@example.com.

 - Program Overview